- The role of advanced APIs in enabling seamless payment flows for MedTech innovators

-Lets customers can purchase from businesses through Instagram DM.
+Lets customers purchase from businesses through Instagram DMs.
 Customers can ask questions, make purchases, accept advice, and later track their orders.

 Whether you’re launching a fitness brand, restaurant, or fashion label new to the web, Instagram’s network means there are always eyes and thumbs active on the platform.
 So it’s hardly surprising that Instagram eventually accepted a payment feature on its platform, allowing users to shop for goods and services directly using the app.

 For business owners, you’ll need a couple of things to get started before accepting a payment gateway to Instagram.
-First of all, you’ll need to sign up for a business Instagram account.
+First of all, you’ll need to sign up for an Instagram Business Account.
 Follow these steps, and you will find out how you can do it:

 - Go to your Instagram profile tab.

 - Tap on the ‘Instagram Business’ section.

 - Finally, on ‘Add Payment Method’.

 At this point, you can choose from payment methods such as debit or credit card or PayPal.

 As well as a payment gateway, an Instagram Business Account gives you access to extra features like insights and analytics on how your posts and Instagram stories are performing.